OddFlavour/DailyChecklist/README.md

 ## General Overview
 There will be one endpoint available, the root endpoint: `{base-url}/`

+*TODO: The user will need to log in to access their calendar.
+Most likely through some username/password.*

-The page will contain a calendar (represented by `Calendar` component):
+The page will contain a calendar on the right (represented by `Calendar` component):
 - 6 rows (showing days of the month)
 - each row spans Sunday, Monday, ..., Saturday
 - each of the days will be represented by a `DayCell` component